Tragic, Sudden, Unexpected: Grieving for Traumatic Pet Loss

 When it comes to complicated grief, our lives are severely impacted in a negative fashion.
 Individuals can barely focus on daily activities and tasks, let alone meeting basic needs and maintaining relationships.
 We are stuck in a ruminative, or repeating, cycle that burdens us further and further into our grief experience and the associated pain.

-Please remember it is completely normal in the natural process of grief to experience many of these symptoms in the beginning, especially when it comes to experiencing or walking into the sudden death of your pet.
+Remember it is completely normal in the natural process of grief to experience many of these symptoms in the beginning, especially when it comes to experiencing or walking into the sudden death of your pet.
 We can lose our appetite, isolate ourselves, and cry uncontrollably.
 As it’s discussed in 9 Myths About Pet Loss And What The Truth Really Is, those feelings of grief are natural and should be expressed.

-Throughout the grief process it is important to experience healthy distractions, even while actively grieving.
+Throughout the grief process, it is important to experience healthy distractions, even while actively grieving.
 A healthy distraction could be as simple as a walk through the park, making sure to notice the flowers blooming.
 It may be a close, understanding friend taking us out for coffee and laughing about something small, even for a brief moment.
 It may be a time when you’re journaling that you remember fond memories of your pet and smile for the experience that was shared.

 These distractions are all very positive and allow us for a moment of respite from our burdening experience of grief.
 Grieving is hard work and very taxing on the body, but it is also crucial to experience.
 In the face of unexpected grief and death, it is all-consuming and very real, especially when it comes to the death of our pet.

-Taking It One Moment At A Time
+Taking It One Moment at a Time

-If you take no other advice from this article, remember that grief is a moment-to-moment process.
+If you take no other advice from this post, remember that grief is a moment-to-moment process.
 It can be too hard to ask for even a day at a time, as a day can seem endless when we are in the midst of our grief.

 Remember that in this moment and with every emotion our body is processing through its grief.
 It can be very hard to take care of ourselves during our experience in pet loss, even painful, but it’s important to try.